osai-ai/dokai/README.md

 ## Overview of images

-Three types of images differ by tag postfix:
+Several types of images are presented:

 * `base`: Python with ML and CV packages, CUDA (11.8.0), cuDNN (8.7.0), FFmpeg (6.0) with NVENC/NVDEC support
 * `pytorch`: TensorRT (8.6.1) , PyTorch (2.0.1), torchvision (0.15.2), torchaudio (2.0.2) and torch based libraries